wcheung8/IDeMe-Net/README.md

 ### Things to change before running:
 0. miniimagenet.py - comment "To do 1: Change the paths below to the train/val/test csv files respectively."

-1. softRandom.py - Nothing to change

-2. oneShotBaseCls.py - Nothing to change

-3. classification.py - comment "To do 1: Change the directory below to the folder where you save miniImagenet pickle files"
+1. classification.py - comment "To do 1: Change the directory below to the folder where you save miniImagenet pickle files"

-4. onlyBasetwoLoss.py - comment "To do 1: Change the directory below to the folder where you save miniImagenet pickle files"
+2. onlyBasetwoLoss.py - comment "To do 1: Change the directory below to the folder where you save miniImagenet pickle files"